 In a day of age when food allergies and special diets seem to be in almost every household, it is also intimidating to bring food to a family not knowing if they have those certain conditions.
 In the case, though, where you are just wanting to introduce yourself to a new neighbor, I say do not worry about it!
 They can decide after they shut the door if they will eat your food or not.
 At least you snatched that opportunity to start a neighborly relationship! 🙂

 So, that’s it.
-That’s the lesson I learned.
+That’s the lesson I learned from making biscuit chicken pot pie.
 To stop being lazy and making up excuses, and get back into the habit of randomly sharing food with my neighbors.
 And, neighbors, if you are reading this…watch out!
 Soon I’ll be knocking on your door!